performant-software/mel-website/_editions/expurgating-moby-dick.md

 needed to bring textual revision and versions to light.
 But digital collations are only as accurate as the underlying digital transcriptions of the manuscript or print works being collated.
-Once manuscript leaves or print pages have been digitized---that is, converted into digital images---then the text appearing in each image must also be converted into digital text, either by hand or automatically through "optical character recognition" (OCR) technology.
+Once manuscript leaves or print pages have been digitized—that is, converted into digital images—then the text appearing in each image must also be converted into digital text, either by hand or automatically through "optical character recognition" (OCR) technology.
 And since digital transcriptions are themselves subject to human or machine error, they